 - How does fleet auto insurance work if I want to add a vehicle?

 There are many other questions that should be considered as well.
-But, again, it’s best to consult with an experienced broker before making your purchase so you can get the most from your policy and have it customized for your business needs.
+But, again, it’s best to consult with an experienced broker before making your purchase so you can get the most from your insurance coverage and have it customized for your business needs.

-What should I consider when purchasing a fleet policy?
+What should I consider when purchasing an auto fleet policy?

 Before you purchase any insurance, you should compare the price and benefits from multiple companies.
 You can do this by getting quotes online or calling a broker specializing in fleet auto insurance policies.